 From the POS, click the settings icon and choose Close Register, or navigate directly to the End of Day screen.Count your cash

 Count all the cash in your drawer.
-If is enabled, enter the number of each coin and note — the system calculates the total for you.
+If is enabled, enter the number of each coin and note — the total is calculated for you.
 Otherwise, enter the total amount directly.

 Enter counted and banked amounts